6SL3PT/js2ts-convert-attempt/README.md

 My original file is at another repository (name: 'expressjs_simpleREST_practice'), you can look up for it if you interested.

+I'm still at the beginners level, if you have any advice I'm willing to expand my knowledge.

 ## File Contains

 > **Note**: This may change from time to time